 Borrowers with large deposits have the lowest interest rates reserved for them, but there are competitive deals for buyers with just a 5% deposit to put down.
 Of course, with every small deposit, your choice of a mortgage will be more limited.

-Your parents, Grandparents, guardians, whoever had or currently has a mortgage knows this too well, and their advice could be beneficial for you.
+Your parents, grandparents, guardians, whoever had or currently has a mortgage knows this too well, and their advice could be beneficial for you.
 If you can put down a bigger deposit on a property you will find that you have a wider choice of mortgages with lower interest rates.

 So, if you can wait that little bit longer, it could be worth taking the time to save up a bit more.
 However, if you’re currently renting at the same time as saving for a deposit, you may feel like you’re wasting money, and you might prefer to get onto the property ladder sooner rather than later.
-Oh, and if house process were to rise, you could find it takes you even longer to save up enough of a deposit.
+Oh, and if the house process were to rise, you could find it takes you even longer to save up enough of a deposit.

 It’s important to consider all the options before deciding whether to put down a 5% deposit and take a 95% mortgage, or whether to wait and continue to save.